 [Note: her disclaimer/addendum at the end of the post is important, and I will echo it.
 I mean in no way to criticize the parents who enjoy making/doing this stuff with their children.
-This is not a battle in the so-called mommy wars (which we SUPER need to un-declare, right this minute) It's a critique of culture; and an invitation to simplify, for those who so desire.]
+This is not a battle in the mommy wars.
+It's a critique of culture; and an invitation to simplify, for those who so desire.]

 OK, so read her article (link above).
 And while she names the ‘what’ and ‘how’ of these holidays that spin out of control, I’d like to explore the ‘why…’

 Why is it that we attach so much significance to so many made-up holidays?
 What are we missing in our lives, really, that we try to fill in with contrived festivity?